juxor/afaq/markdown/secD3.md

 the model.
 As with Chomsky and Herman, examples are mostly from the US media.
 For more extensive analysis, we would recommend two organisations which study and critique the performance of the media from a perspective informed by the "propaganda model."
-These are the American **Fairness &amp; Accuracy In Reporting** (FAIR) and the UK based **MediaLens** (neither, it should be pointed out, are anarchist organisations).
+These are the American **Fairness & Accuracy In Reporting** (FAIR) and the UK based **MediaLens** (neither, it should be pointed out, are anarchist organisations).